 In addition, a Harley Quinn spin-off, Gotham City Sirens is set to begin production with David Ayer directing in August 2016.
-Another untitled film will follow Wonder Woman which will be directed by Patty Jenkins and have been described as the sequel to Wonder Woman as well as being a sequel to the first movie where Superman will return as he will be resurrected by the end of the film
+Another untitled film will follow Wonder Woman which will be directed by Patty Jenkins and has been described as the sequel to Wonder Woman as well as being a sequel to the first movie where Superman will return.

 Zack Snyder Build Monochromatic Color Schemes

-Zack Snyder is a filmmaker who has defined the visual look of Hollywood movies, his distinct style characterized by striking visuals and an unmistakable color palette.
+Zack Snyder is a filmmaker who has defined the visual look of Hollywood movies.
+His distinct style is characterized by striking visuals and an unmistakable color palette.
 If you watch his movies, there is one thing that is always present: monochromatic color schemes.

 Snyder’s first foray into filmmaking was with a short called “The Dead Matter.”
 The film was about a group of people trapped in a morgue during the zombie apocalypse.